goatfish100/qrrouter/README.md

 set two environmental variables - like this.
 Note: please add a colon in front of port as in :8000 export MONGO_HOST=localhost export QRROUTER_PORT=:8004

+Dependencies/Building:
+godeps is not used for package management and versioning - In this folder there is GoDeps which has a json file with versions and vendor file where the libraries are stored.

+saving Dependencies
+'godep save'

+'godep go install' to build